Parallactic angle: Derivation

-define its zenith distance as z=π/2-a.
+define its zenith distance as $z = \pi/2-a$.
 Its hour-angle, $h = l - \alpha$, measures the elapsed sidereal time interval since the star crossed the local Meridian and is negative if the star is east of the meridian and its crossing is pending.

 The normalized cross product is the rotation axis that turns the star into the direction of the zenith: